-Taxes and other payments to Australian and New Zealand tax authorities are presented in this Report in Section 2 on a cash paid and cash received basis for the years ended 30 June 2020 and 30 June 2021.
-This Report includes all such payments by controlled entities within the Group (including Spotless for the 2021 year).
+Taxes and other payments to Australian and New Zealand tax authorities are presented in this Report in Section 2 on a cash paid and cash received basis for the years ended 30 June 2021 and 30 June 2022.
+This Report includes all such payments by controlled entities within the Group (including Spotless for the 2022 year except for the AE Smith Group).
 Tax payments made by equity accounted investments and joint ventures are excluded.